The Yulanda M. Faris Choreographers Program

 July 2017-September 2018

-The Yulanda M. Faris Choreographers Program (YFCP) will engage, enrich, mentor and support choreographers who are ready to make a leap forward in their careers, by helping them to connect with a wider national and international dance world.
+The Yulanda M. Faris Choreographers Program (YFCP) works to engage, enrich, mentor and support choreographers who are ready to make a leap forward in their careers, by helping them to connect with a wider national and international dance world.

 Dance has seen exponential growth in BC in the past decade, along with increased connectivity to national and international platforms, and more exchanges between local artists and national and international collaborators.
 The YFCP seeks to empower artists who are embarking on developing significant choreographic careers, and will further equip them with necessary skills, knowledge and connections, and the tools to position their careers in a national and international context.
 While the artists are expected to produce choreographic material, this program is not production-oriented.
 Rather, it aims to facilitate the contextualization of an artist’s work, complementing their own artistic development and practice, and opening doors to the expedited growth of their career.